laume/augmentation_lib/README.md

 # Image augmentation library

 This image augmentation library can be used to crop, flip, blur, sharpen, mix channels, overlay images.
-The main idea is to use only numpy library to perform this tasks.
+The main idea is to use only numpy library to perform these tasks.
 Augmented images can be used for Machine Learning projects

 # Getting it